raspibolt/raspibolt/guide/bonus/lightning/cln.md

 ## Allow user "admin" to work with CLN

-* Allow "admin" to access CLN commands.
+* Allow "admin" to access lightningd commands.
 Create a symlink, adjust permissions and create aliases (switch to "admin" with `exit`).

   ```sh
   $ ln -s /data/lightningd /home/admin/.lightning